Solomon Kane (film): Plot

 In the year 1600, in North Africa, English privateer Solomon Kane leads his ship's crew into battle against the Ottoman defenders of a fortress town.
 After defeating the defenders, Kane and his men raid the fortress, where most of the crew are killed by demons.
-Kane fights his way to the throne room, but, before he can loot the riches, he is confronted by a powerful demon, calling itself the "Devil's Reaper", who tells him his soul is forfeit to Satan after his life of sin.
-Solomon rejects his fate and jumps out of a window to escape.
+Kane fights his way to the throne room, but, before he can loot the riches, he is confronted by the "Devil's Reaper", a demon who tells him his soul is forfeit to Satan after his life of sin.
+Kane rejects his fate and jumps out of a window to escape.

-One year later, Solomon has returned to England and found sanctuary in a monastery, renouncing violence and donating his wealth to the Church in hopes of finding redemption.
-After a prophetic dream, the abbot apologetically expels Kane.
+One year later, Kane has returned to England and found sanctuary in a monastery, renouncing violence and donating his wealth to the Church in hopes of finding redemption.
+After a prophetic dream, the abbot expels Kane.
 On the road, Kane is ambushed by robbers who mock his vow of pacifism and leave him for dead.
-He is found and treated by the Crowthorns, a family of Puritans traveling west to the New World.
+He is found and treated by the Crowthorns, a Puritan family traveling west to the New World.
 They find a witch, who marks Meredith Crowthorn.
-Later, they're ambushed by followers of the evil sorcerer Malachi, who kidnap Meredith and kill her father and brothers.
+Later, they are ambushed by followers of sorcerer Malachi who kidnap Meredith and kill her father and brothers.
 Kane renounces his vows and swears to rescue Meredith.

 Kane battles Malachi's followers across the countryside, rescuing many captives but not finding Meredith.
 On his journey, he meets a deranged priest who explains Malachi's followers are taking the weaker survivors of their raids as slaves and corrupting the strong into soldiers.
 The priest tries to feed Kane to his parishioners, who have become ghouls, but Kane escapes, only to face the robbers who attacked him earlier, now corrupted servants of Malachi.
-He kills two of the robbers and interrogates the survivor, who tells Solomon that Meredith is dead.
+He kills two robbers and interrogates the survivor, who says Meredith is dead.
 Kane throws the robber to the ghouls, and, believing his quest for redemption has failed, drinks to excess at a country inn.
 Former shipmates recognize him and try to recruit him as a leader of a resistance against Malachi, but Kane refuses.
 The inn is attacked by Malachi's followers, led by his lieutenant the Masked Rider.
 They crucify the leaders of the resistance, including Kane.
-As Kane hangs on the cross, Meredith cries out his name from her cage in the back of the raiders' wagon; Kane realizes that he still has a chance to save her and pulls himself free.
+As Kane hangs on the cross, Meredith cries out his name from her cage in the back of the raiders' wagon; Kane realizes he still has a chance to save her and pulls himself free.
 Before Malachi's remaining men can finish him, they are killed by survivors of the resistance, who take Kane to safety.
-Kane is healed by a pagan woman and is soon anxious to confront the raiders.
+Kane is healed by a pagan woman and becomes anxious to confront the raiders.